cakeio-unreal/cakeio-unreal.github.io/docs/files/native.md

     UE_LOG(LogTemp, Warning, TEXT("Failed renaming spells.db!"))
 }
 ```

+{: .note }
+Whenever a move / rename succeeds, the **FCakeFile** will automatically update all of its path information to reflect its new location.

 {% assign policy_id="OverwriteItems" %}
 By default, `RenameFile` will overwrite any pre-existing file.
 We can control this via the {% include link_policy.md %} policy:
 ```cpp